Establish a baseline for an individual and identify when they are not functioning well enough to perform their jobs successfully and safely.

 The Pope brings Dr. Miller and other leading scientists to the Vatican

-Personalize a gamer's experience by knowing how their brain impacts how they play.
 Deliver a game unique to each individual.
-Introduce items where each player is more or less likely to see them.
+Titrate game difficulty by introducing items where each player is more or less likely to see them.

 HUD - Heads Up Display